Best German City Names: 200+ Historic & Imaginary Ideas

 Berchtesgaden

-Alpine paradise bordering Austria, where salt mines brought medieval wealth and mountain beauty attracted Bavarian royalty for summers
+Alpine town bordering Austria, where salt mines brought medieval wealth and Bavarian royalty spent summers

 Füssen